Vlasta Děkanová: Domestic, international, intercontinental and World Championship finishes

 Děkanová made her World Championship competitive debut at the very first 1934 World Artistic Gymnastics Championships for women held June 11 and 12 that year in Budapest, Hungary.
-Reportedly, cheating in the scoring was uncovered and corrected, allowing the Czechoslovakian team, of which she was a part, to win the team title.
+Reportedly, cheating in the scoring was uncovered and corrected, allowing the Czechoslovak team, of which she was a part, to win the team title.
 There was no individual competition.
 But when all of the individual totals were added up, Děkanová had the highest overall total.
 Although she was not the highest overall scorer in the gymnastics apparatus segment of the competition, (there were also Track and field and Athletics segments), her scores from among the various gymnastics apparatus were consistently good enough to leave her in 3rd place in the gymnastics-apparatus-only segment of the competition, behind only her teammate Veřmiřovská, and Judit Toth of Hungary, who was the highest scorer in this regard.
 That, combined with being one of the only 4 individuals in the competition to score the maximum possible points in the Track and field and Athletics segment, was good enough to allow her to finish as the individual champion of these games.
 Four years later, Děkanová competed at the next installment of the 1938 World Artistic Gymnastics Championships where she again was the highest individual finisher among all competitors, successfully defending her placement at the previous World Championships.
 This time, as an even more seasoned competitor, and perhaps aided by the multiple cancellations-of-appearance of various delegations (Dutch, Germans, Hungarians) due to the unstable political situation in CzechoSlovakia, Děkanová issued a more resoundingly dominant performance, at least judging by the results.
 Against a number of her top competitors from the 1934 Worlds and 1936 Olympics who returned for these games, such as her teammate Veřmiřovská and Janina Skirlińska of Poland, she came in, throughout 7 events, 1st place on 3 of them, in medal position on another 3, and, at least from among the top 10 all-around individuals, 5th (out of 32) on her weakest event.

-Although there is lack of consistent and detailed clarity among various sources as to whether there were individual accolades at these first two Worlds Championships where women competed, according to an official document published by the FIG, Dekanova "won the general competition at the 1934 and 1938 World Championships."
-The rationale for her success was articulated in the official proceedings of the 10th Sokol Slet: (In Czech) "Stala se tedy první světovou přebornicí v ženském tělocviku sestra Vlasta Děkanová… Zasloužila si ho dobře svou všestranností a závodní spolehlivostí, získanou pilnou a vytrvalou přípravou na všechny velké závody sokolské i mezinárodní za posledních deset let." / (In English) "Sister Vlasta Děkanová thus became the first world champion in women’s gymnastics...She deserved to be the best due to her versatility and competitive reliability, gained by diligent and persistent preparation for all significant Sokol and international races in the last ten years.
+Although there is lack of consistent and detailed clarity among various sources as to whether there were individual accolades at these first two Worlds Championships where women competed, according to an official document published by the FIG, Děkanová "won the general competition at the 1934 and 1938 World Championships."
+The rationale for her success was articulated in the official proceedings of the 10th Sokol Slet: (In Czech) "Stala se tedy první světovou přebornicí v ženském tělocviku sestra Vlasta Děkanová… Zasloužila si ho dobře svou všestranností a závodní spolehlivostí, získanou pilnou a vytrvalou přípravou na všechny velké závody sokolské i mezinárodní za posledních deset let." / (In English) "Sister Vlasta Děkanová thus became the first world champion in women's gymnastics...She deserved to be the best due to her versatility and competitive reliability, gained by diligent and persistent preparation for all significant Sokol and international races in the last ten years.